 Today will consist of a lot of walking, but all of the pasta and wine waiting for you at the end of it will make it worth it.

 There are so many amazing views to be seen in Florence, and today you will get a lot of them in.
-So wear your walking shoes and get ready for a day of sightseeing in the city center!
+So wear your walking shoes and get ready for a day of sightseeing in the city center.

-The first stop on day one in Florence is to go inside the Duomo!
+The first stop on day one in Florence is to go inside the Duomo.
 The Duomo is stunning on the inside and is completely free to enter.

 However, if you are visiting Florence in the summer months, the lines to go inside can get crazy.
 There is no way to avoid this line, so I suggest going first thing in the morning when it opens at 10:00 AM.

-Stop at a cafe of your choosing on your way to the Duomo to get a croissant and an espresso to fuel your day!
+Stop at a cafe of your choosing on your way to the Duomo to get a croissant and an espresso to fuel your day.

-You can actually climb the Duomo that you just visited, which is a very popular thing to do in Florence!
-However, I suggest that you climb the bell tower adjacent to it instead!
+You can actually climb the Duomo that you just visited, which is one of the most popular things to do in Florence, Italy.
+However, I suggest that you climb the bell tower adjacent to it instead.

-The climb up the bell tower is no joke, so if you're not in good shape, I would reconsider, but once you get to the top, you are blessed with amazing views of the city and the Duomo.
+The climb up the bell tower is no joke, so if you're not in good shape, I would reconsider it, but once you get to the top, you are blessed with amazing views of the city and the Duomo.

 Purchase your ticket for the bell tower here.
-The ticket also includes access to the Baptistry, the Crypt and climbing the Duomo.
+The ticket also includes access to the Baptistry, the Crypt, and climbing the Duomo.

 When you're back to the ground after your hike up the bell tower, grab a panino at Panini Toscani - one of the most famous panini shops in Florence!

 On your way to the Accademia, stop for some gelato (you've earned it after all of those steps).
 Festival del Gelato is an excellent option with a ton of different flavors.

-The Accademia holds Michelangelo's renowned David sculpture, which has made the Gallery one of the most famous museums in Florence!
-It is definitely a sight that you don't want to miss out on during your first trip to Florence.
+The Accademia holds Michelangelo's renowned David sculpture, which has made the Gallery one of the most famous museums in Florence.
+It is definitely a sight that you don't want to miss out on during your first trip to Florence!

 Treat yourself after a successful day in Florence with dinner at Trattoria ZaZa.
 ZaZa's is a popular restaurant in the center of Florence with a very expansive truffle menu (Florence is known for truffles, if you don't know what they are, try them for yourself).